Nuisance Function Tuning and Sample Splitting for Optimally Estimating a Doubly Robust Functional: Main results

 \subsubsection{Estimators that depend on two nuisance functions}

 Theorem \ref{theorem: plugin known f no} establishes bounds on the bias and variance of the three estimators that depend on two nuisance functions.
-Similar to the single sample splitting case, we only provide lower bounds on the bias of the estimators because they are sufficient to establish optimal resolution choices and analyze when prediction-optimal resolutions are satisfactory.
+Similar to the single sample splitting case, we do not provide lower bounds on the variance of the estimators because the lower bounds on the bias are sufficient to establish optimal resolution choices and when prediction-optimal resolutions are satisfactory.

 \begin{theorem} Suppose that no sample splitting is performed.
 Under the assumptions given in Section \ref{sec: motivation}, the following statements hold: \begin{enumerate} \item The estimator $\hat{\psi}_{k_1, k_2}^{\mathrm{INT}}$ satisfies